-You’ll want to have a build & maintenance log (we call it our “Captains Log”, because we are geeks at heart).
-In this log you should record the known dates and maintenance intervals for all major components that are required during your service.
+You’ll want to have a build & maintenance log (we call it our “Captains Log” because we are geeks at heart).
+In this log, you should record the known dates and maintenance intervals for all major components that are required during your service.
 When did your tires get rotated?
-How long ago was your oil and air filter changed, what about spark plugs?
-Are you wheel bearings in need of grease soon?
+How long ago were your oil and air filters changed, what about spark plugs?
+Are your wheel bearings in need of grease soon?
 This list goes on.
 The miles rack up quickly when you are on the road, so you need to see these maintenance intervals coming or they will catch up with you when you least expect it.

 Here is a rough list of what to check and change:

 Change Oil Filter, air filter, and coolant: Check that ALL your fluids are up to topped up and in good condition:

 Engine Oil, radiator coolant, Brake fluid, Transmission fluid, power steering fluid (if you have it), and windshield fluid.
 Have a good look for ‘wet spots’ to make sure you aren’t leaking fluids or grease.

 Check those tires and change them if needed (don’t forget to check your tire pressure!)

 Consider getting an alignment done if you suspect uneven wear on your tires – (Monitor tire wear closely as you rack up the miles)